Who to call if the alarm won't stop

 All work is guaranteed and following the repair you will receive a written report detailing any repair work and a VAT receipt for any payment made.

 Please note that you do not need a maintenance contract with us to get your broken burglar alarm fixed.
-We will carry our repairs even if your system was installed by another supplier.
+We will carry our repairs even if your system has been installed by another supplier.

 We can also arrange to conduct regular checks and repairs to your burglar alarm system to ensure it stays in good condition and does not give you, or your neighbours, any further headaches.